idp2p/idp2p/README.md

 - Self-describing identity(like `did:keri`, `did:peer`, `did:key`)
 - Based on `libp2p` pub-sub protocol, so it can be stored and resolved via network
 - P2P network provides one ledger per identity
+- ID is also a topic to subsribe(it means ledger is based on subscription)
-- Only identity owner and verifiers ar responsible for storing and verifying identity
+- Only identity owner and verifiers are responsible for storing and verifying identity

 ### Identity